PunGrumpy/vegetable-processing-factory-big-data/README.md

 # 🫛 IoT Vegetable Processing Factory

-Vegetable processing control and tracking system with IoT
+A scalable IoT-based system for monitoring and controlling vegetable processing operations.
+This project uses ScyllaDB for real-time data storage and analysis of production states, sensor readings, and system alerts

 ## 🌱 Setup